0xWeb3Research/heartprotocol/README.md

 # 💞 Heart Protocol

 ```
-Find your soulmate and get paid for playing matchmaker.
+Find your soulmate and get paid for being matchmaker.
 Welcome to love in the crypto age!
 ```

 ![Heart Protocol (1)](https://github.com/user-attachments/assets/4691c440-4970-49a4-bb10-2889ce6abd21)